 4. Embrace a natural look for your borders

-If you're a fan of flowers but don't have time for tons of weeding and pest control, then opt for a wilder touch.
+If you're a fan of flowers but don't have time for tons of weeding and pest control, then opt for a wilder touch for your low maintenance garden ideas.
 Billowing borders can look beautiful filled with a jumble of hardy meadow blooms and grasses.
 Plus, pollinators will love it.

-Plant a handful of easy-care perennials such as Echinacea, Salvias, and Achillea – all you'll need to do is cut them back at the end of the flowering season.
-Alternatively, simply scatter handfuls of meadow-mix annuals into a wilder patch of your plot, for a colourful summer display.
+Plant a handful of easy-care perennials such as echinacea, salvias, and achillea – all you'll need to do is cut them back at the end of the flowering season.
+Alternatively, simply scatter handfuls of meadow-mix annuals into a wilder patch of your plot, for a colorful summer display.
 Our guide on how to plant a wildflower meadow has all the advice you need.

 5. Try weathering steel details

 Modern edging ideas are a great way to get a garden into shape, fast.
 But not only do they help to keep things in their proper place (gravel, mulch, etc), they can also look super stylish, too.